 AAA Festival – Alexandria, VA

 Our 2015 Festival in Alexandria will be a "spectacular" event with over $25,000 in cash and prizes which has been generously donated in Faithe Deffner's memory by a long-time friend of the accordion and AAA member who wishes to remain anonymous.
-More information regarding performers, guest adjudicators and committees will be forthcoming after January 1st.
+We anticipate many contestants, several of whom have already requested invitations to obtain Visas and Passport.
+More information regarding performers, guest adjudicators and committees will be forthcoming.

 Dr. Schimmel's Master Class and Concert at Tenri Cultural Arts Center in NYC will be held August 7-9, 2015 and this year's theme will be Chock full O'Learnin'.
 Reservation forms will be included in the January-February newsletter.